ronhuafeng/channels/mastodon-telegram/README.md

 5. It records the post IDs in the database to prevent re-sending

 In GitHub Actions mode, the database is temporary and gets destroyed after each run, but the `LAST_UPDATED` secret maintains the sync state between runs.

+## GitHub Actions Cleanup

+To save repository storage, the application automatically deletes old workflow runs after each successful execution.
+By default, it keeps the 2 most recent runs.
+You can adjust this by modifying the `keep_count` parameter in the `delete_previous_workflow_runs()` function call in `main.py`.

+**Note:** This feature requires the `GITHUB_TOKEN` secret to be available, which is automatically provided by GitHub Actions.